 - In EL schools, students learn by conducting "learning expeditions" rather than by sitting in a classroom being taught one subject at a time. - EL works on developing the character -- as well as the intellect -- of students. - EL changes not only how students learn but also a school's culture.
-Expeditionary Learning affects standards, curriculum, pedagogy, assessment, and school organization.
+EL Education affects standards, curriculum, pedagogy, assessment, and school organization.
 Teachers, parents, staff, and students work together to create a school culture of collaboration, respect, and high expectations.

-Expeditionary Learning is built on ten design principles that reflect the educational values and beliefs of Kurt Hahn, founder of Outward Bound.
+EL Education fosters 3 Dimensions of Student Achievement: Character, High Quality Work and Mastery of Knowledge and Skills and is built on ten design principles that reflect the educational values and beliefs of Kurt Hahn, founder of Outward Bound.
 These principles animate our research-based model for transforming teaching, learning, and the culture of schools.
 Ten design principles:

 - The Primacy of Self-Discovery

 - The Having of Wonderful Ideas

 - The Responsibility for Learning

 - Intimacy and Caring

 - Success and Failure

 - Collaboration and Competition

 - Diversity and Inclusivity

 - The Natural World

 - Solitude and Reflection

 - Service and Compassion